-Depending on the model, the transformer/rectifier is located in the seat console under the driver's seat or the front passenger's seat.
+Depending on the model, the electrical block is located under the driver or passenger seat, in the seating area or in the garage.

-- ▶ The battery cut-off switch (Fig. 254,12) disconnects all the appliances that are connected to the transformer/rectifier from the 12 V network. - ▶ After the battery cut-off switch has been switched back on: Take basic light (lighting in the entrance area), entrance step, heater and spare4 back into operation (depending on model).
+- The battery cut-off switch (Fig. 254,12) disconnects all the appliances that are connected to the transformer/rectifier from the 12 V network. - ▶ After the battery cut-off switch has been switched back on: Take basic light (lighting in the entrance area), entrance step, heater and spare4 back into operation (depending on model).
 To do so, switch the 12 V main switch briefly back on.
 This also applies if the living area battery was disconnected and then reconnected.